 Sometimes, given their function, kitchens are overlooked as a space that can be decorated in the home.
 But kitchens are the heart of the home and a gathering place for family and friends, so just like any other room in the house, they should reflect our personal style.

 Keep the Flow

 A small display or vignette on the counter can be quite beautiful, but be sure you place it in a corner or other out-of-the way spot so that you aren’t interfering with your workable counter space.

-2. Stick with Kitchen-Themed Decor
+Stick with Kitchen-Themed Decor

 If You Have Space, Use It!

 There are definitely two sides to the debate as to whether to decorate above the kitchen cabinets.
 My feeling is that if your style is more clean and contemporary, then not decorating above the cabinets and instead, leaving some negative space, creates a much sleeker look.
 If, on the other hand, your style is a bit more traditional or eclectic, then using this space is a great way to show off more of your style with groupings of beautiful accessories.

-A few words of caution, though.
+A few words of caution about decorating above the cabinets:

-1. Make sure you have adequate clearance between the cabinets and the ceiling before you decide to add accessories.
+- Make sure you have adequate clearance between the cabinets and the ceiling before you decide to add accessories.
 You should have around 24″ of space to ensure that the items can be seen and do not appear to be “stuffed” above the cabinets.

-2. Just because you have the space doesn’t mean you need to fill all of it!
+- Just because you have the space doesn’t mean you need to fill all of it!
 How much of the space you use really depends on what you are displaying.

 If you are displaying a collection of like items, then filling the entire space gives it a seamless look.